Kim Genelle

-Kim Genelle (born September 13, 1956) is an American fashion model and actress.
-She was born in Los Angeles, California, United States, as Kim Genelle Wilkins.
+Kim Genelle is an American actress and fashion model.

 Genelle was primarily a fashion model during the 1970s and 1980s.
 She made her acting debut in the television series, Hart to Hart, as a hostess in 1979.
 On the movie screens, she best known for her roles in Planes, Trains & Automobiles (1987), Nothing in Common (1986) and Hollywood Shuffle (1987).
 From 1988, commercials & precision driving have been her focus.
 However, in 2013 she returned to acting, with an appearance on Criminal Minds.